sirchclarke/sirchclarke/README.md

 - 👋 Hi, I’m @sirchclarke
-- 👀 I’m interested in furthering my knowledge in CSS, JavaScriot, React.js, and Python.
+- 👀 I’m versed in CSS, JavaScript,Typescript, React.js, Python and many more.
 - 🌱 I am a front-end web devopler with a focus in React framework.
-- 💞️ I’m looking to collaborate on small projects and challenges with anyone interested in furthering their education
+- 💞️ I’m looking to collaborate on small projects and challenges with anyone interested in working on interesting app with varying stacks!
 - 📫 How to reach me chris.maurice.clarke@gmail.com

 <!---